 - Nausea and vomiting

-- Minor bleeding from your gums or nose
+- Rarely, minor bleeding from your gums or nose

 Most people recover within a week or so.
-In some cases, however, symptoms worsen and can become life-threatening.
-Blood vessels often become damaged and leaky, and the number of clot-forming cells in your bloodstream falls.
+In some cases, symptoms worsen and can become life-threatening.
+Blood vessels often become damaged and leaky.
+And the number of clot-forming cells (platelets) in your bloodstream drops.
 This can cause:

 - Severe abdominal pain